 The cons of food waste

-There’s a lot of disadvantages to wasting food, not only because you’re losing the money you paid for it, but because wasting food means that you’re also wasting the energy and resources that went into growing, making and distributing that food.
+There are a lot of disadvantages to wasting food, not only because you’re losing the money you paid for it, but because wasting food means that you’re also wasting the energy and resources that went into growing, making, and distributing that food.

 It also means that the pollution created by growing and manufacturing that food and then transporting and selling it was for pretty much nothing.